 In many ways, cultural values go together.
 Williams's list includes examples of value clusters in our way of life.
-For instance, we value activity and work because we expect effort to lead to achievement and success and result in material comfort.
+For instance, our way of life values activity and hard work because members of our society expect effort to lead to achievement and success and result in material comfort.

 Sometimes, however, one core cultural value contradicts another.
 Take the first and last items on Williams's list, for example: Members of our society say they believe in equality of opportunity, yet many also look down on others because of their sex or race.
 Value conflict causes strain and often leads to awkward balancing acts in our beliefs.
-Sometimes we decide that one value is more important than another by, for example, supporting equal opportunity while opposing the acceptance of homosexual people in the U.S. military.
+Sometimes we decide that one value is more important than another by, for example, supporting equal opportunity while opposing same-sex marriage.
 In these cases, we simply learn to live with the contradictions.